uasoft-indonesia/badaso-linky-theme/website/docs/content-management/list-link-content.md

 # Manage Links

+To manage your menu links content view on the linky theme, you can follow the step :
 1. You can open `Content Manager` in your badaso dashboard
 2. Select item `Linky` and choise `Fill Content' in Action button
 3. Seacrh List Link label